buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Encounters

 > What is life without hope?
 A throw of dice in darkness, in delirium.
-(Ambrogio Bazzero)}
+(Ambrogio Bazzero)

 An encounter is a moment of tension and hope, fear and challenge.
 It's the opportunity to show and manifest one's abilities and to work as a group.